Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 The player with the highest score at the end of the round becomes the dealer for the next round.
 (What should happen in the event of a tie here is, once again, unspecified.)
 After the desired number of rounds have been played, the player with the highest score at the end of all the rounds is the winner.

 # Yaku
 As with all hanafuda games, there is variation in the set of allowed yaku.
 However, the sources used for this page are remarkably consistent in the following list.
+Many of these are classic yaku, found in several other games.